 Another thing you will need to know about FINRA arbitration is that decisions made by arbitrators are not eligible for appeal.
 Although this may seem like a bump in the road, the truth is that if you were to go to court, your case could be held back with appeal after appeal for many, many years, only for you to be ultimately denied the compensation you deserve.
 With arbitration, you do have a much higher chance of resolving your case more quickly and obtaining your restitution sooner rather than later.

 Get in Touch with a Stock Loss Lawyer in Fort Lauderdale

-When you are ready to initiate your Florida FINRA arbitration complaint with the assistance of a dedicated Fort Lauderdale stock loss lawyer at Wolper Law Firm, you can do so by giving our office a call at 800.931.8452 or completing the convenient contact form we have included at the bottom of this page.
+When you are ready to initiate your Florida FINRA arbitration complaint with the assistance of a dedicated Fort Lauderdale stock loss lawyer at Wolper Law Firm, P.A., you can do so by giving our office a call at 800.931.8452 or completing the convenient contact form we have included at the bottom of this page.